istio/istio.io/content/docs/concepts/traffic-management/routing/virtual-services/index.md

 ### Routing rule for HTTP traffic

-The following example shows a virtual service that specifies a specific routing rule for HTTP traffic in the `http:` section.
-The rule includes a `match:` condition with a regular expression to check if the username "jason" is in the request's cookie.
-If the request matches this condition, the routing rule sends traffic to the `v2` subset of the `my-svc` service.
-Otherwise, the routing rule sends traffic to the `v1` subset of the `my-svc` service.
+The following example shows a virtual service that specifies two HTTP traffic routing rules.
+The first rule includes a `match` condition with a regular expression to check if the username "jason" is in the request's cookie.
+If the request matches this condition, the rule sends traffic to the `v2` subset of the `my-svc` service.
+Otherwise, the second rule sends traffic to the `v1` subset of the `my-svc` service.

 {{< text yaml >}}